dgarage/NBXplorer/README.md

 * Flexible address generation schemes (multisig, segwit, legacy etc...)
 * Pruning for big wallets (Removal of tracked transaction which do not impact the resulting UTXO set)

-It currently the following altcoins:
+It currently supports the following altcoins:

 * BCash (also known as Bitcoin Cash)
 * BGold (also known as Bitcoin Gold)